Clan Donald's Cross

 Warrior's Cross or Crusaders' Cross

 Clan Donald's cross, crosslet fitchee gules was a warrior's cross rather than a missionary cross.
-It is important to say "Latin style" cross because there were several shapes of Crusader crosses such as St. James' cross with a fleur de lis at each end, St. John's cross flared out at each tip, or the Jerusalem cross which had a bar at each tip.
+It is important to say "Latin style" cross because there were several shapes of Crusader crosses such as St. James' cross with a fleur de lis at each end, St. John's cross flared out at each tip, or the Jerusalem cross which had a bar at the end of each tip (like a capital T instead of a small t).
 St. Moluag's cross had a keystone at all four tips linked by a circle in the missionary style.
-The Crusade knight or warrior used the pointed shaft of the warrior's cross to plant the cross in the earth as he said his prayers before battle.
+The Crusaders believed they were fighting in God's army (as did their opponents).
+The Crusading knight or warrior used the pointed shaft of the warrior's cross to plant the cross in the earth as he said his prayers before each battle.
 The cross was left during the battle and the warrior returned to claim his cross when his prayers were answered.
 If not, the cross remained as a memorial that he had said his prayers before he died.
 A few exemplary knights of the first Crusade were elevated to Sainthood by the Pope.
 Those Sainted Knights' crosses were adopted by different orders of knights who wore the cross of their Saint upon their shield and embroidered upon their surcoat & cloak or cape.

 The Significance of the Color of the Cross